Configure identity fabric

 Production environments should use a secret management solution.
 Maverics integrates with various secret management solutions, which store secrets that Orchestrator instances load when starting up.

-Maverics requires the following information for most OIDC providers:
+Maverics requires the following information for most OIDC services:

-• Name: A friendly name for your OIDC provider.
+• Name: A friendly name for your OIDC services.

 • OIDC Well Known URL: The URL that returns OpenID Connect metadata about the OIDC authorization server.